hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 iteration count was not altered since record publication (see
 {{RFC5155}} section 10.3).

-## Recommendation for Primary / Secondary relationships
+## Recommendation for Primary / Secondary Relationships

 Primary and secondary authoritative servers for a zone that are not being run by the same operational staff and/or using the same software